-The Federal Republic of Lostisland is a cultural and social project resembling a new country based on the ideals of freedom and democracy.
-Being originally created in 2008 as a role-play game, Lostisland since then turned into a multinational project with a total of over 160 participants (“citizens”) from countries like the Netherlands, USA, Russia, India, Argentina, Japan, Australia, Canada and many others.
-Four languages, such as English, Dutch, Turkish, Russian received the national language status.
-Nowadays, amongst “citizens” of Lostisland can be found art workers, lawyers, IT specialists, journalists and people of many other qualifications who devote their skills to the successful growth and development of the project.
+The Federal Republic of Lostisland is a global sovereignty and a cultural and social project resembling a new country based on the ideals of freedom and democracy.
+Being originally created in 2008 as a roleplaying game, Lostisland since then turned into a multinational project with a total of over 100 participants (“citizens”) from all continents except Antarctica, and with four languages, such as English, Dutch, Turkish, Russian having official status.
+Nowadays, amongst “citizens” of Lostisland can be found art workers, lawyers, IT specialists, journalists, and people of many other qualifications who devote their skills to the successful growth and development of the organization.

 As part of emulating a nation state, Lostisland symbolically (but not actually, that is not disputing the claims of other countries) claims two uninhabited islands – Hunter Island in South Pacific and Alexander Island in Antarctica.
 While it is recognized that existing countries may not claim land in Antarctica, one of the predecessors of the current Federal Republic, the Kingdom of Pavlov, proclaimed its sovereignty over Alexander Island upon foundation, and de-jure not annexed but was founded on it.
 Hunter Island, in its turn, is a disputed territory of France and Vanuatu, with the sovereignty issue tracing back to the days of the New Hebrides Condominium.
 The Federal Republic doesn’t dispute the sovereignty of either state: we believe this is a matter between the two of them and have no intentions of asserting actual sovereignty over the island.
 One day “citizens” of the Federal Republic hope to set foot on their symbolic territory, in the meantime the Ministry of Transport of the then Republic of Lostisland arranged the first vessel expedition to Hunter Island in July 2012.